scionproto-contrib/csnet/examples/README.md

 - `server.c`: Shows how to implement a simple server that receives incoming packets.
 Run `scripts/run-testclient.sh` to receive a packet.

-- `ping.c`: Shows how to ping a host in the network.

 - `simple_quic_client.c`: Shows how to implement a simple QUIC client that uses UDP over SCION with the help of ngtcp2.
 Requires a running `scripts/run-quic-server.sh`.